kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

             - Arbitrarily insert it into the small heap.
             - Median = 4.
         - **2. Insert second value (e.g., 7)**:
             - Criteria: We want half of the values in the small heap and half in the large heap.
-Every value in the small heap must be $\le$ every value in the large heap.
+Every value in the small heap must be `<=` every value in the large heap.
             - 7 is greater than 4, so it is placed in the large heap.
             - Now both heaps have equal length (1), meaning the total number of values is even.
             - Median = (Root of Small Heap + Root of Large Heap) / 2 = (4 + 7) / 2 = 5.5.